localytics/serverless-slackbot-scaffold/README.md

 ## Testing

 For testing the template itself, run `bin/test`.
-Note for test speed, the dependencies are then cached for all subsequent runs in `cache`.
+Note for test speed, the dependencies are then cached for all subsequent runs in `cache.tar`.